The weaponization of "tranny" - from term of endearment to hate speech

 1960s

 * Kate Bornstein attributes use of the word tranny to transsexuals and drag queens working in Sydney, Australia, in the 1960s.
-Used to identify a group and also as a term of endearment.
+It is used to identify a group and also as a term of endearment.
+It may have initially appeared during the previous decade.

 1983

-* Christian Williams suggest the word came from gay men during this period.
+* Christian Williams suggests the word tranny came from gay men during this period.

 1994

-* Tharunka article, Sydney, make frequent reference to tranny and trannies.
+* Tharunka article, Sydney, makes frequent reference to tranny and trannies in a non-derogatory manner.

 2010